How to Lose Weight on Nigerian Diet: Detailed Guide

 Is it possible to gain weight by eating Nigerian food?
 How To Lose Weight on Nigerian Diet?

 Unfortunately, yes.
-Nigerian meals are often high in protein, lipids, and carbohydrates, which leads to the sole drawback: due to their high-fat, high-carb content, you can quickly gain a lot of weight by eating these dishes every day.
+Nigerian meals are often high in protein, lipids, and carbohydrates, which leads to the sole drawback: due to their high-fat, high-carb content, you can quickly gain a lot of weight by eating these dishes daily.

 There is yet hope.
 You may still eat Nigerian food by swapping lower-carb alternatives for high-carb dishes without sacrificing the distinctive flavors.